secretstartups/handbook/content/handbook/security/okr.md

 #### Within the context of OKRs, what is a priority?

 A prioritized OKR objective directly contributes to the elimination, mitigation, or transference of a [Top-5 risk](/handbook/security/security-assurance/security-risk/storm-program/#top-5-risks) and is generally aligned with our [multi-year strategy](https://internal.gitlab.com/handbook/security/information_security_goals_and_priorities/) (internal link).
+As such, each security sub-department may not issue their own OKRs in a given quarter.
+For example, [Security Assurance](https://handbook.gitlab.com/handbook/security/security-assurance/) output result in the creation of our Top 5 risks and the execution of compliance activities.
+As such, a focus on business as usual may be prioritized.

 #### Given an agreed-upon priority, how do functional areas align?